Sherborne Preparatory School

-Sherborne Prep School is a non-selective co-educational preparatory school in the town of Sherborne, Dorset in southern England.
-In July 2024, the two charitable trusts that own Sherborne Prep, Sherborne Boys, Sherborne Girls and Hanford School, formally merged into one charity called the Sherborne Schools Group – a unique and exciting educational opportunity in the UK for girls and boys aged 3–19.
+Sherborne Prep School is a non-selective co-educational preparatory school in the town of Sherborne, Dorset, in southern England.
+In July 2024, the two charitable trusts that own Sherborne Prep, Sherborne Boys, Sherborne Girls and Hanford School, formally merged into one charity called the Sherborne Schools Group.

 Pupils generally go on to other independent schools with a large proportion moving onto the Sherborne Schools as well as other schools, predominantly in South West England.

 History

-Sherborne Prep was founded in 1858 by Reverend A C Clapin, who was a housemaster at Sherborne School.
-The Headmaster Hugo Harper had asked him to establish a junior house at the school to educate younger boys.
+Sherborne Prep was founded in 1858 by Reverend Alfred C. Clapin, who was a housemaster at Sherborne School.
+The headmaster Hugo Harper had asked him to establish a junior house at the school to educate younger boys.
 The school outgrew its premises over the next few decades.
 In 1885, it moved out to its own premises and became a fully independent preparatory school.
 It became coeducational during the 1970s, following a trend set by many previously single-sex independent schools.
 Until 1998, it was privately run before being turned over to a charitable trust.
 The school merged with Sherborne School in April 2021.

-Present School
+Present school

 The school is divided into three parts: Nursery, Pre-Prep and Prep.

 Nursery

-Taking children from the age of 3 years old, the Nursery facility is located within the grounds of the school with sessions starting at 8.15am and finishing at 3.45pm with an option to stay until 5:00pm in the Pre-Prep facility.
+Taking children from three years of age, the Nursery facility is located within the grounds of the school with sessions starting at 8.15am and finishing at 3.45pm with an option to stay until 5:00pm in the Pre-Prep facility.

 Pre-Prep

 From Reception to Year 2, children are taught a broad curriculum with languages, music, IT, sport, and swimming taught by subject specialists.
-In Year 1 the children begin Inspire Maths, a Singapore approach to teaching Maths.
+In Year 1, the children begin Inspire Maths, a Singapore approach to teaching mathematics.
 Languages are taught using the communicative approach.
 Reception children also have lessons in conversational Italian.
 All Pre-Prep children take part in some form of physical activity every day including aerobics, gymnastics, tennis, hockey, netball, rounders, football, tag rugby and athletics.